kristopherjohnson/cxxforth/cxxforth.cpp.md

         ": space      bl emit ;",
         ": spaces     begin  dup 0> while  space 1-  repeat  drop ;",

+I wish I could explain `POSTPONE`, but I can't, so you will just have to google it.

         ": postpone   bl word find  1 = if , else  '(lit) , ,  ['] , ,  then ; immediate",